 So this is why our work is important to make sure that no level 4 POE cables are in the wrong bundle or area,

-Planning is most important and stops bad installations like below.
+Planning is most important and stops bad installations like the below.

 Cruise ships all require the Low Smoke Zero Halogen in the main areas, but other areas can have standard cabling around the office.